tanqiyou1990/motion-core/README.md

-# motion-core
+# vpub-core
-A modern Motion Core REST and RPC client to execute administrative tasks, wallet operations and queries about network and the blockchain.
+A modern Vpub Core REST and RPC client to execute administrative tasks, wallet operations and queries about network and the blockchain.

 ## Status
 [![npm version][npm-image]][npm-url] [![build status][travis-image]][travis-url]